asatarin/asatarin.github.io/talks/2024-05-evolution-of-cloud-block-store.transcript.md

 On the data plane availability, as I mentioned, they mostly talk about individual events, a kind of poison pill and software.

-So basically you have a bug where certain write requests or certain disks, certain chunks call cause your block server to crash and they want to prevent that crash from propagating across the entire cluster.
+You have a bug where certain write requests or certain disks, certain chunks call cause your block server to crash and they want to prevent that crash from propagating across the entire cluster.
 They don't call it a poison pill, but I think in general, in the paper, but in general, the term is pretty popular.
-So the core idea they have here is they need to somehow isolate those crashing chunks to a small number of blocks.
+The core idea they have here is they need to somehow isolate those crashing chunks to a small number of blocks.

 And for that, they employ a token bucket algorithm.
-So basically every segment has three tokens to migrate and tokens replenish at one per 30 minutes and you cannot go more than three.
+Every segment has three tokens to migrate and tokens replenish at one per 30 minutes and you cannot go more than three.

 And every time you migrate a segment from one block server to the other block server, you spend a token.
 And once you're out of tokens, you get migrated to this small subset of, they mentioned three nodes.
-So basically you have three block servers which are called logical failure domains.
+You have three block servers which are called logical failure domains.

 And if your chunk caused some block servers to basically crash more than three times in like 30 minutes, you will get that chunk migrated to that logical failure domain and will be there, I guess until it heals or something else happens.